Skip to main content

 Read the conversation history

-Assess the conversation context and decide whether intervention is needed.
+Assess the context and decide whether intervention is needed.

 4